 Takeaways

 Melatonin hangovers occur when an excess of this sleep-inducing hormone disrupts the body's natural sleep-wake cycle.
 Melatonin hangovers do dissipate on their own but instead of surviving them, you can avoid them altogether.
 Steering clear of a melatonin hangover is possible if you supplement with it thoughtfully.
-While there's no evidence of building a tolerance to melatonin, tailoring your dosage to reflect nature is a great way to prevent the groggy morning after-effects.
+While there's no evidence of building a tolerance to oral melatonin, tailoring your dosage to reflect nature is a great way to prevent the groggy morning after-effects.

 Remember: opt for the lowest effective dose (our body naturally creates .3 mg of magnesium daily), combine with Magnesium, and take it around 30 minutes before bed to achieve healthy sleep.
 And the more you do your part to foster a cozy sleep situation, the less your body may need to rely on melatonin to set you off to slumber.
 By incorporating these tips into your melatonin routine, you can get restful sleep and avoid a melatonin hangover altogether.